 • Insurers in the EU spent an average of $4.7 million annually to comply with Solvency II requirements.

-• InsurTech companies face regulatory scrutiny, with 45% surveyed stating compliance delays hindered their growth.
+• InsurTech companies face regulatory scrutiny, with 45% stating that compliance delays hindered their growth.

 • Regulatory technology (RegTech) adoption among insurers increased by 33% last year, streamlining compliance processes.